onfido/onfido-sdk-ui/CONTRIBUTING.md

 The SDK will be running on https://localhost:8080.

-Note: the SDK runs using `https`.
-You will see an error in your browser if you try to use `http`.
+Note: The SDK runs on `https`, which is needed to support the camera functionality.

-You can also run it using Docker and `docker-compose` by using the following command: `docker-compose -f docker-compose.dev.yml`.
+You can also run it using `docker` and `docker-compose` by running the following command: `docker-compose -f docker-compose.dev.yml`.

 ### Testing
 The Web SDK has a large coverage of UI tests.
 To set up your environment, please refer to the [testing guidelines](./test/TESTING_GUIDELINES.md).